 WSCAT will provide anyone interested in taking this course with a free Money Smart DVD.

-We provide credit coaching to help community members develop strategies to actively improve credit scores.
-Our credit coaches provide direct one-on-one financial and credit counseling for community members.
+We provide credit counseling to help community members develop strategies to actively improve credit scores or establish credit.
+Our credit counselors provide direct one-on-one financial and credit counseling for community members.
 In partnership with clients, we develop credit action plans for each; provide credit building and credit repair counseling; work with clients to assist them in understanding their credit reports and developing strategies to improve their credit scores and creditworthiness; and negotiate with creditors for debt reduction and repayment agreements.
 If clients have no credit, for example they are a youth with no credit history, credit counselors will work with them to understand credit and build credit wisely.